jecnua/puppet-activemq/README.md

 # puppet-activemq

-*NOTE* This is a fork with the following changes:
+**NOTE:** This is a fork with the following changes:
-- The path to download the archive has been changes to allow the use of newer version
+- The path to download the archive has been changed to allow the use of newer version of activemq (the url format changed)

 ## Overview
 This is a simple puppet module for deploying an Apache ActiveMQ server